department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Sign-as-a Rep-Round3-Oct2021/content-comprehension-conversation guide.md

 _**Pay special attention to if Veteran legal guardianship, Veteran-related court order, Health care power of attorney, or something similar is mentioned**_

-- How often are you asked to provide proof of legal representation?
+- How often are you asked to provide proof that you're the Veteran's legal representative?

-I will be sharing my screen.
+Now, I'm going to share my screen.
 If at any time you cannot see the screen or it is unclear, please let me know.

 **Start sharing screen [Mural board](https://app.mural.co/t/adhoccorporateworkspace2583/m/adhoccorporateworkspace2583/1635267785345/2f0d4a4b46eb79c94cf93bcd0adb65ec8348554f?sender=u6ad375c1c8425e5bfec67027)**